-Learning how to attract owls to your property can make a big difference with controlling rodents.
-While owls may only be heard at night and not often seen, you can do many things to render your property more attractive to owls.
+Learning how to attract owls to your property can make a big difference in controlling rodents.
+While many owls may only be heard at dusk and into the night and are not often seen, you can do many things to make your property more attractive to owls.

-Critters like snakes, mice, rats, and voles give many people the creeps.
-Not only that, these kinds of animals can ruin your store of pet food, leave their droppings everywhere, dig up your property, take residence in your home or garage, and gnaw on the wiring in your car, causing thousands of dollars in damages.
+Critters like snakes, mice, rats, and voles can be destructive.
+They can ruin your store of pet food, leave their droppings everywhere, dig up your property, take residence in your home or garage, and gnaw on the wiring in your car, causing thousands of dollars in damages.

-Possums and pests like rabbits and squirrels may get into your garden, eating small seedlings, and damage produce like tomatoes, cucumbers, and fruit from your trees.
+Attracting owls to your backyard will help get rid of possums and pests like rabbits and squirrels that may get into your garden, eating small seedlings, and damaging produce like tomatoes, cucumbers, and fruit from your trees.

-Rather than putting out dangerous poisons, one earth-friendly way of handling these pests is by attracting owls to your property.
+Rather than putting out dangerous poisons and dealing with traps, one earth-friendly way of handling these pests is by attracting owls to your property.
 If you are lucky, a family of owls may move in and take care of your pest problems for you.